facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 ---
 id: setting-up-your-editor
-title: Setting up your Editor
+title: Setting Up Your Editor
-sidebar_label: Editor setup
+sidebar_label: Editor Setup
 ---

 Create React App comes with a bunch of tools that improve the editing experience - if configured correctly.
 Here's a few tips to maximize your productivity: